Homogenization of high-contrast composites under differential constraints: Setting and main results

 \subsection{Comparison with other works}

 Before getting to the heart of the matter, we take the chance to compare our main convergence result, Theorem \ref{stm:main}, with similar ones in the literature.

 When $\A$ is the curl operator, our analysis is akin to the one performed by {\sc M. Cherdantsev \& K.\ D. Cherednichenko} in \cite{CC}.
 However, our conclusions differ from theirs, also in the simple situation of a contractible $\Omega$.
 Indeed, even though under this topological assumption curl-free maps coincide with gradients, the notion of convergence that we use is much weaker than the strong two-scale convergence considered in \cite{CC}.
 Another key difference with \cite{CC} is that in our setting convergence of minimizers follows directly from Theorem \ref{stm:main} (see Corollary \ref{stm:minimizers}), whereas in \cite{CC} it had to be shown \emph{a posteriori} (see \cite[Section 10]{CC}).
-Actually, the introduction of high-contrast convergence is motivated exactly by the fact that sequences with uniformly bounded energy $\F_\ep$ are sequentially precompact in that sense, cf.~Proposition \ref{stm:HC-limits} below.
+Actually, the introduction of high-contrast convergence is motivated exactly by the fact that sequences with uniformly bounded energy $\F_\ep$ are sequentially precompact in that sense.

 This notion of convergence is inspired by the one considered by {\sc X. Pellet, L. Scardia, \& C. I. Zeppieri} in \cite{xavier.scardia.zeppieri} to deal with high-contrast Mumford-Shah energies.
 Unlike that contribution, aside from the role of the differential constraint $\A$, we require additionally that $\set{\ep u_\ep}$ converges to zero, so as to comply with the delicate two-scale characterization in Proposition \ref{stm:HC-limits}.

 We also stress that, in the absence of growth conditions from below on the `soft' part of the energy, the weak $L^p$-topology alone would not ensure convergence of minimizers.
 We refer to \cite[Section 4]{CC} and \cite[Section 4]{braides.garroni} for a discussion on this topic.